Newport, County Tipperary: Services

 There is a Garda station and an unmanned fire station (which has a pager notice system) in the town.
 Newport also has a post office, the Mulcair Credit Union, a butcher, restaurants and fast food outlets, a veterinary clinic, music academy, and mechanic and motor parts shop.

 Recreation

 Three kilometres from the town there is the beauty spot called Clare Glens.
 It is a wooded area along the banks of the Clare River.

 Sport

 Association football

-Founded in 1970, Newport Town AFC has gone from humble beginnings to a modern club with top-class playing facilities and in the current 2016/17 season have a playing membership in excess of 300 and 26 teams.
+Founded in 1970, by the 2016/2017 season Newport Town AFC had a playing membership in excess of 300 and 26 teams.
 The club fields teams from U.6 to Junior with participation in three leagues, LDSL for schoolboy teams, NTSFL for schoolgirl teams and the LDMC for youth and junior teams.
-Derryleigh Park, the home of Newport Town AFC, is located just outside the town of Newport and has two sand-based playing pitches, a 60- by 40-metre floodlit astro-turf pitch and a new modern clubhouse with four changing rooms will be ready for the start of the 2017/18 season.
-In the 2016/17 season the club won one league title (U13) and two cups (U12 & U13).

-The soccer pitch was located in "Freigh", but the new pitch is located in Derryleigh.
-They have an astro-turf pitch also.
+Derryleigh Park, the home of Newport Town AFC, is located just outside the town of Newport and has two sand-based playing pitches, a 60-metre by 40-metre floodlit astro-turf pitch and a modern clubhouse with four changing rooms.
+The club's pitch was previously located in "Freigh", but the new pitch is located in Derryleigh.